sympal/sympal-docs/reference/en/03-Customizing-Installation.markdown

-After you have generated your project with the Sympal installer you will want to start customizing your site.
+After you have generated your project with the sympal installer you will want to start customizing your site.
 You can even begin to customize the installer so you can easily re-install your site to test changes, similar to how you would use the doctrine task `doctrine:build --all` when developing.

-If you want to re-install Sympal in your newly generated project you can do so by using the `sympal:install` task:
+If you want to re-install sympal in your newly generated project you can do so by using the `sympal:install` task:

     $ ./symfony sympal:install

-The task accepts many optional arguments and options, if they are left blank the default installation information is used.
+This task accepts many optional arguments and options, if they are left blank the default installation information is used.

 > **CAUTION**
 > The above install task will blow away your database completely and
-> re-install Sympal and all your plugins.
+> re-install sympal and all your plugins.
 It is common to use this command
 > to re-install your site when testing during development mode.